satfra/DiFfRG_current/README.md

 bash <(curl -s -L https://github.com/satfra/DiFfRG_current/raw/refs/heads/main/install_diffrg.sh) --mode source
 ```
 Add e.g. `--mpi --gpu --threads 6 --prefix ${HOME}/.local/share/DiFfRG --yes` for a non-interactive run (`--help` lists all options).
 Experts can drive the superbuild directly with CMake — see *Manual installation* below.

+On a GPU machine the wizard also asks which NVIDIA architectures to compile for, defaulting to the GPUs it finds (`--cuda-arch "8.0;9.0"` for a scripted run).
+This matters: CUDA code compiled for the wrong architecture either refuses to start or is JIT-compiled by the driver on every launch, which DiFfRG's large flow kernels cannot afford.
+See [Choosing the GPU architecture](https://satfra.github.io/DiFfRG_current/getting_started/installation.html) for the details.

 ### CMake